Browse Definitions :

 • encryption key - In cryptography, an encryption key is a variable value that is applied using an algorithm to a string or block of unencrypted text to produce encrypted text or to decrypt encrypted text.

-• encryption key management - Encryption key management is the administration of tasks involved with protecting, storing, backing up and organizing encryption keys.
+• encryption key management - Encryption key management is the practice of generating, organizing, protecting, storing, backing up and distributing encryption keys.

 • end-to-end encryption (E2EE) - End-to-end encryption (E2EE) is a method of secure communication that prevents third parties from accessing data while it's transferred from one end system or device to another.